MaTsou/how-to/separate_concerns_within_rails.md

 + to provide Processor classes to perform complex database mutations.
 + to provide Collector classes to performs complex queries.
 Hence, model only contains validations and basic scoping methods.
-+ to provide Presenter modules as interfaces between query results and views.
++ to provide Decorator classes to add dedicated Presenter mixins modules as interfaces between query results (which are eventually not model instances or list...) and views.
-  As mixins, they decorate the object returned by the query (which is eventually not a model instance or list...)

 Conventional names :
-`InputsCollector`, `InputsProcessor`.
+`InputsCollector`, `InputsProcessor`, `InputsDecorator`.
 Concerning presenters, beside eventual `InputsPresenter` we could find `IndexPresenter` and so on.